Rsng-Phoenix/Nexus/WebApp/README_WEB.md

 The Website is currently in beta.
-The WebApp will be functional but a week or less.
+The WebApp will be functional by a week or less.